 a) Restraint is for the child's benefit, security and safety eg. avoiding injury.
-Scen arios mig ht include: i) child running along a corridor ii) child crossing the road b) Restraint should be 'Reasonable', eg age, gender, circumstances, verbal warnings, witnesses present? c) Circumstances in which restraint can be used may differ depending on role/job.
-5. Social Media Guidelines and Online Safety: Be w a) ary of lin b) No Facebook (or similar social media) friendship with any pupil for any reason. ks via pages to current pupils. (see Social Media Guidelines Policy) Responsibilities to be a favourable representative of the school.
-Avoid use of personal mobiles for calling/texting pupils for educational reasons.
+Scena rios migl nt include: i) child running along a corridor ii) child crossing the road b) Restraint should be 'Reasonable', eg age, gender, circumstances, verbal warnings, witnesses present? c) Circumstances in which restraint can be used may differ depending on role/job.
+5. Social Media Guidelines and Online Safety: Be wa a) ary of link No Facebook (or similar social media) friendship with any pupil for any reason. ss via pages to current pupils. (see Social Media Guidelines Policy) Responsibilities to be a favourable representative of the school. b) Avoid use of personal mobiles for calling/texting pupils for educational reasons.
 Use school mobiles only.
 Do not give pupils your mobile number.
 Avoid keeping school/pupil pictures on your own cameras.
-Use separate 6.
-Whistle memory cards for example.
-Transfer to school-based devices П a) Share case study - talk about relevance to our work b) 7.
+Use separate memory cards for example.
+Transfer to school-based devices 6.
+Whistle blowing William Vahey Case Study a) Share Share case study - talk about relevance to our work b) Code of Conduct - Working in a position of trust 7.
 Any q uestions from the staff?
-8. Sumn nary: - reiter reiterate any points needed - "Com "Common Sense" approach - Look Look after the children - Safeg uarding Card - Avoiding compromising behaviour or actions.
-9. Sign o off Documentation
+8. Summ ary: - reitera reiterate any points needed - "Comr "Common Sense" approach - Look a fter the children - Safegu arding Card - Avoiding compromising behaviour or actions.
+9. Sign o ff Documentation